silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 ## File shortcodes

-Shortcodes represent an embeded asset within a block of HTML text.
+Shortcodes represent an embedded asset within a block of HTML text.
 For instance, this is the content of a page with a shortcode image:

 ```html